-Children's author Margaret Mahy was born in 1936.
-She grew up with English classics like Winnie the Pooh and Beatrix Potter, and her father read ballads and boys' stories to her.
-Another influence were the Westerns she used to see at the local cinema on Saturday mornings, as a member of The Young New Zealanders' Club.
-Some of them even featured females in adventurous roles.
+Born in 1936, Mahy grew up with English classics like Winnie the Pooh and Beatrix Potter.
+Her father also read ballads and boys' stories to her.
+Another influence were the Westerns she used to see at the local cinema on Saturday mornings, as a member of The Young New Zealanders' Club (much later, she revelled in telling a group of academics that Predator and The Terminator were on her viewing list).
+Some of the Westerns even featured females in adventurous roles.
 Mahy, an avid reader, wrote her first story aged seven.

 She kept on writing while at university and library school.
 She worked for the School Library Service, and was later appointed Children's Librarian at Christchurch Library.